jhpyle/docassemble/_docs/functions.md

 [Redis] server being available.
 The server is also used to facilitate [live chat].

-Interview authors may want to make use of the [Redis] server for purposes of storing information across users of a particular interview, keeping usage statistics, or other purposes.
+Interview developers may want to make use of the [Redis] server for purposes of storing information across users of a particular interview, keeping usage statistics, or other purposes.